-Make sure the route planning app you choose provides reports and analytics that will help you make informed decisions going forward—the more comprehensive the analytics and the more user-friendly, the better.
+Ensure the route planning tool you choose provides reports and analytics that will help you make informed decisions in the future—the more comprehensive the analytics and the more user-friendly, the better.

 Keep in mind what devices and platforms you already have.
 For instance, do you use Android, iPhone, iPad?
 Depending on the phone or smartphone you use, you will need access to the Google Play Store or the Apple App Store.
 On your computer, if you’re using a MacBook Pro or Microsoft computer, it will influence which productivity software to purchase.